kkomelin/icearrow/README.md

 ## How it works

 You upload your file, IceArrow encrypts it and gives you a unique link, which you then send through any available channel.
-The recipient opens the link and gets the file encrypted.
+The recipient opens the link and gets the file decrypted.
 After that, the link expires.
 As easy as that.

 ## Features